 During Roman days, red-clay vases known as Arretine vases were produced in Arezzo.
 During this time, Arezzo was called “Arretium” by the Romans.
 Education and arts thrived in the town during the Middle Ages.

 Maintaining many of its Medieval characteristics, Arezzo contains beautiful constructions worth seeing, including the Gothic cathedral which dates back to 1286, the Gothic Church of San Francesco from the 14th century, the Bruni Palace (15th century origin) which is now a museum and gallery, and Vasari’s mansion.
 Many people find the Roman amphitheatre and museum thrilling as well!

 The town is famous for acquacotta (“cooked in water”) with fried onions, tomatoes, egg and cheese.
 Stuffed pheasants and sauteed chicken giblets are two other specialties of Arezzo.
 Dining is delightful as you try out the delicious local cuisines.

 An event to take note of is the Wave Festival, which is a “free of charge” music festival held each summer in Arezzo.
 The festival features Italian and International pop bands.
-Also, the Antique Fair is held in Piazza San Francesco, Piazza Grande and the Logge Vasari on the first Saturday and Sunday of the month and the preceding Saturday.
+Also, the Antique Fair is held in Piazza San Francesco, Piazza Grande and the Logge Vasari on the first Sunday of the month and the preceding Saturday.
 Therefore the Antiquaria takes place on the Saturday 30/31 and Sunday the 1st.
 It’s a wonderful market and a do not miss event if you are nearby for the dates!